 We asked photography duo James and Kerrie Photography to give us some tips on how couples can start to feel a bit more comfortable in front of the camera on their wedding day.
 Here’s their advice:

 1: Book an engagement/pre-wedding shoot with your wedding photographer.
-This is the best way to practice having your photo taken before the big day, your photographer can get a feel for what poses work for you, and give you a ton of advice to apply on your wedding day.
+This is the best way to practice having your photo taken and being infront of the camera before the big day, your photographer can get a feel for what poses work for you, and give you a ton of advice to apply on your wedding day.

 3: Watch your posture.
 Make sure you stand tall, imagine there is a piece of string coming out the top of your head and someone is pulling it up.
 For the ladies, crossing one leg in front of the other gives a flattering curve, for the guys, a deep breath in before the photo is taken will expand your chest for a stronger pose.

-4: We encourage you to get your hair and make up done professionally.
-For an engagement shoot, why not have a make up and hair trial for your wedding day?
-Professional hair and make up will look so much better in your photographs as your make up artist will know the right products to get the best result.
+4: We encourage you to get your hair and makeup done professionally.
+For an engagement shoot, why not have a makeup and hair trial for your wedding day?
+Professional hair and make up will look so much better in your photographs as your make up artist will know the right products to get the best result on camera.

 5: Allow enough time for your photos, this is an important one!
 If you only allocate the photographer 10-20 minutes for your photos, they will not have enough time to really get the best out of you.
 They will stick to the ‘safe’ poses instead of having the time to really personalise your photos for your day.